dawsers/hyprscroller/README.md

    beginning of the row will now fit the screen.

+## Overview

+`scroller:overview` toggles a bird's eye view of the current workspace where all the windows are scaled to fit the current monitor.
+You can still interact with them normally (change focus, move windows, type in them etc.).
+When toggling back to normal mode, the original window sizes will be restored...so it is not wise to use *overview* for window resizing.
+Use it as a way to see where things are and move the active focus, or a window, anything beyond that will probably find bugs.

 ## Key bindings

 As an example, you could set some key bindings in your `hyprland.conf` like this: